Ukrainian governor: Russia raising 'true hell' in the east

 Last week, Russia captured the last major stronghold of Ukrainian resistance in Luhansk, the city of Lysychansk.
 Analysts predicted Moscow's troops likely would take some time to rearm and regroup.

-But “so far, there has been no operational pause announced by the enemy.
+But “so far there has been no operational pause announced by the enemy.
 He is still attacking and shelling our lands with the same intensity as before,” Haidai said.
-In a later post, he claimed Russian bombardment of Luhansk was suspended because Ukrainian forces had destroyed ammunition depots and barracks used by the Russians.
+He later said the Russian bombardment of Luhansk was suspended because Ukrainian forces had destroyed ammunition depots and barracks used by the Russians.

 “You need to search for a way to leave, because our armed forces are coming to de-occupy," she said.
-“There will be a massive fight.
-I don’t want to scare anyone.
-Everyone understands all of this anyway.”
+“There will be a massive fight.”

 Speaking at a news conference late Friday, Vereshchuk said a civilian evacuation effort was underway for parts of the Kherson and Zaporizhzhia regions.
-She declined to give details, citing safety considerations.
+She declined to give details, citing safety.

 The war’s death toll continued to rise.

-Five people were killed and eight more wounded in Russian shelling Friday of Siversk and Semyhirya in Donetsk province, its governor, Pavlo Kyrylenko, wrote Saturday on his Telegram channel.
+Five people were killed and eight more wounded in Russian shelling Friday of Siversk and Semyhirya in the Donetsk region, its governor, Pavlo Kyrylenko, wrote Saturday on Telegram.

-In the city of Sloviansk, named as a likely next target of Russia’s offensive, rescuers said they pulled a 40-year-old man from the rubble of a building destroyed by shelling Saturday.
+In the city of Sloviansk, named as a likely next target of Russia’s offensive, rescuers pulled a 40-year-old man from the rubble of a building destroyed Saturday by shelling.
 Kyrylenko said multiple people were under the debris.

 Russian missiles also killed two people and wounded three others Saturday in the southern city of Kryvyi Rih, according to regional authorities.

-“They deliberately targeted residential areas,” Valentyn Reznichenko, governor of the eastern Dnipropetrovsk region, asserted on Telegram.
+“They deliberately targeted residential areas,” Valentyn Reznichenko, governor of the eastern Dnipropetrovsk region, said on Telegram.
 Kryvyi Rih’s mayor, Oleksandr Vilkul, asserted on Facebook that cluster munitions had been used and urged residents not to approach unfamiliar objects in the streets.
+More explosions were reported Saturday evening.

+Kryvyi Rih is the hometown of Ukrainian President Volodymyr Zelenskyy, who visited Friday to meet with Vilkul and the brigadier general who commands troops in the region.
+Zelenskyy's office said he was briefed on the “construction of defensive structures,” the support of the troops, the supply of food and medicine to the city and the help given people who had fled to Kryvyi Rih after being driven out of their homes elsewhere in Ukraine.

 In northeast Ukraine, a Russian rocket strike on Saturday hit the center of Ukraine’s second-largest city, Kharkiv, injuring six people, including a 12-year-old girl, authorities said.

-“An Iskander ballistic missile was probably used in the strike," the Kharkiv Regional Prosecutor’s office said.
+“An Iskander ballistic missile was probably used," the Kharkiv regional prosecutor’s office said.
 "One of the missiles hit a two-story building, which led to its destruction.
 Neighboring houses were damaged.”

 The city has been targeted throughout the war, including several times in the past week.
 As survivor Valentina Mirgorodksaya dabbed at a cut on her cheek, first responders warily inspected the building shattered in Saturday's strike.

-Mykolayiv Mayor Oleksandr Senkevych reported in a Telegram post that six Russian missiles were fired at his city in southern Ukraine, near the Black Sea, but caused no casualties.
+Mykolaiv Mayor Oleksandr Senkevych reported on Telegram that six Russian missiles were fired at his city in southern Ukraine near the Black Sea, but caused no casualties.

+“On this day alone, Russia hit Mykolaiv, Kharkiv, Krivyi Rih, villages in the Zaporizhzhia region,” Zelenskyy said in his nightly video address.
+“It hit residential areas, absolutely consciously and on purpose. ...
+For days on end, the brutal strikes of Russian artillery … don’t stop.
+Such terrorist action can be stopped only with weapons — modern and powerful ones.”

-Russian defense officials claimed Saturday that their forces destroyed a hangar housing U.S. howitzers in Ukraine, near the Donetsk province town of Chasiv Yar.
+Russian defense officials claimed Saturday that their forces destroyed a hangar housing U.S. howitzers in the Donetsk region, near the town of Chasiv Yar.
 There was no immediate response from Ukraine.

-“Because of the constant shelling, it is extremely difficult to extinguish (field) fires in the de-occupied territories, and in the occupied lands, the Russians deliberately do not allow the extinguishing of fires,” the police force said.

-- A civilian woman in separatist-held territory in eastern Ukraine was injured in shelling in the village of Irmino, according to military officials of the self-proclaimed Kremlin-backed Luhansk People’s Republic.

-- The British Defense Ministry reported Saturday that Russian forces in Ukraine were now being armed with “obsolete or inappropriate equipment,” including MT-LB armored vehicles taken out of long-term storage.
-The MT-LB entered service in the Soviet military in the 1950s and does not provide the same protection as modern armored vehicles.
-The Russians also have brought Cold War-era tanks out of storage.
+— The British Defense Ministry said Russian forces in Ukraine were now being armed with “obsolete or inappropriate equipment,” including MT-LB armored vehicles taken out of long-term storage that do not provide the same protection as modern tanks.

 “While MT-LBS have previously been in service in support roles on both sides, Russia long considered them unsuitable for most frontline infantry transport roles,” the British ministry said on Twitter.